T-vK/WhoLockedMe/README.md

 disallowing you to delete it or even to eject a certain USB device.
 Using this tool you can now easily find files/folders that are being locked and release them with a click of a button.

+It now also shows which process is blocking which port.

 #### Credits
  * Credits to HotkeyIt for the super complicated handle retrievement!
  * Credits to jNizM for the neat QueryDosDevice function!